 TA 26636 38061 [AL44] former car park

-Two of the East Newton boxes were erected close to each other.
+Two of the East Newton units were erected close to each other.
 In the satellite imagery, both structures are seen 27 metres back from the cliff edge [Google Earth historical: 2003].

 TA 26341 38627 [AL60] – 1

 The larger unit served as a generator room for the Chain Home Low (CHL) radar network.
-Before the cliff line receded, it was used as an animal shelter.
+Later, it was used as an animal shelter.

 Overlooking the edge [10 June 2012].